-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ackerman is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ackerman is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Ackerman who work in office and administrative support (25.14%), teaching (10.54%), and maintenance occupations (6.84%).
+Unlike some towns, Ackerman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ackerman are a mix of both white- and blue-collar jobs.
+Overall, Ackerman is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Ackerman who work in office and administrative support (19.49%), teaching (13.50%), and sales jobs (11.28%).

 Ackerman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Ackerman are slightly less educated than the national average of 21.84% for the average city or town: 16.31% of adults in Ackerman have a bachelor's degree or advanced degree
+The percentage of adults in Ackerman who are college-educated is close to the national average for all communities of 21.84%: 18.71% of the adults in Ackerman have a bachelor's degree or advanced degree.

 Ackerman is an extremely ethnically-diverse town.
 The people who call Ackerman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ackerman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ackerman include English, Irish, German, Welsh, and Dutch.
+Important ancestries of people in Ackerman include English, Irish, German, European, and Welsh.

 The most common language spoken in Ackerman is English.
 Other important languages spoken here include Polish and Langs. of India.